Vyral/marc-highfill-recruiting/_posts/2022-09-13-5-things-you-should-have-in-your-marketing-plan.md

 Most top producing agents have a secret weapon—an annual marketing plan.
 This is a predetermined schedule of marketing actions set on a calendar in advance to stay top of mind with your database.
 However, before you implement a marketing plan, you need to have a good database list.

 Take some time to make a ranked list of referral sources.
 This can be your past clients, friends, family lenders, contractors, and basically anyone who has the potential to give you referrals or has referred business to you in the past.
-Group your list into two to three categories with people who are most likely to refer your business at the top.
+Group your list into two or three categories with people who are most likely to refer your business at the top.

 Remember that a good list with average marketing will outperform a bad list with good marketing.
-Take some time during the fourth quarter to create your annual marketing plan for the following year, then everything should happen like clockwork.
+Take some time during the fourth quarter to create your annual marketing plan for the following year, and then everything should happen like clockwork.
 There's no thinking, stressing about how you'll stay in touch, and missed opportunities for referrals—just consistent marketing that creates constant and consistent results.

 What does a good marketing plan look like?
 There are seven things that the best annual marketing plans have in common: